 Before You Get a Mortgage

 If you're considering a home purchase in the near future, brush up on your mortgage knowledge.
-Learn what to do before applying for a mortgage, what to watch for during the process, and how to use a mortgage after you've bought your home.
+Learn what to do when shopping for a mortgage, before applying for a mortgage, what to watch for during the process, and how to use a mortgage after you've bought your home.